Arrival-2016

 In a role seemingly written just for her, Amy Adams stars as Louise Banks, a linguist professor living and teaching in Massachusetts.

-When one day a series of twelve extraterrestrial aircraft appear across the world, Louise is summoned by an Army Colonel (Forest Whitaker) to travel to a remote area of Montana where one aircraft has taken up residence, and assist a physicist, Ian Donnelly (Jeremy Renner) in communicating with the aliens.
+One day, a series of twelve extraterrestrial aircraft appeared across the world.
+Louise is summoned by an Army Colonel (Forest Whitaker) to travel to a remote area of Montana where one aircraft has taken up residence and assist a physicist, Ian Donnelly (Jeremy Renner), in communicating with the aliens.

-Their goal is to determine why they have come to planet Earth.
 Interspersed with the main story are strange flashbacks of a life Louise briefly spent with her daughter, who appears to have died of cancer as a teenager.

-The premise of the film is reminiscent of another film named Contact, made in 1997, starring Jodie Foster.
+The film’s premise is reminiscent of another film named Contact, made in 1997, starring Jodie Foster.

-The film seems to borrow aspects from several other famous science fiction films such as the creepy, ominous score that harkens back to 2001: A Space Odyssey in its mysteriousness, to the oddity of The Day the Earth Stood Still.
+The film seems to borrow aspects from several other famous science fiction films, such as the creepy, ominous score that harkens back to 2001: A Space Odyssey in its mysteriousness to the oddity of The Day the Earth Stood Still (1951).

-So much so that the film reminds me too much of other films, it, therefore, has little identity of its own, especially throughout the mid-section of the film.
+So much so that the film reminds me too much of other films, it, therefore, has little identity, especially throughout the film’s mid-section.

-Other than the character of Louise, there is no character development and this is glaring among the male cast of top talents like Whitaker and Renner the roles are glorified throwaway roles.
+Other than Louise’s character, there is no character development, and this is glaring among the male cast of top talents like Whitaker and Renner.
+The roles are glorified throwaway roles.

-Save for Renner’s limited involvement in the film’s climactic “twist”, admittedly barely raising the film above mediocrity, neither character serves many purposes and could be played by any actor.
+Except for Renner’s limited involvement in the film’s climactic “twist,” which admittedly barely raises the movie above mediocrity, neither character serves many purposes and could be played by any actor.

 Whitaker’s G.T.
-Weber has little motivation other than to convince Louise to take part in the mission.
-The film also seems unsure whether to delve full force into a romantic entanglement between Louise and Renner’s Ian.
+Weber has little motivation other than convincing Louise to participate in the mission.
+The film also seems unsure whether to fully explore a romantic entanglement between Louise and Renner’s Ian.

-Certainly, a flirtation exists on the surface, but the film never hits a home run with it.
+Indeed, a flirtation exists on the surface, but the film never hits a home run with it.
 Couldn’t a meatier story be created for these two storied actors?

-The unique extraterrestrial, a hybrid of tentacles, fingers, and funny eyes appearing as a pair humorously nicknamed Abbott and Costello is impressive from an artistic perspective and this does help the film.
+The unique extraterrestrial, a hybrid of tentacles, fingers, and funny eyes appearing as a pair humorously nicknamed Abbott and Costello, is impressive from an artistic perspective, and this does help the film.

-Also, the fact that the characters are unsure whether Abbott and Costello are friends or foes is slightly intriguing, but the film the main negative is that nothing much happens other than repeated attempts by Louise to communicate, whimsically staring up into the camera in wonderment, and ultimately figure out the alien’s messages and purpose.
+The characters’ unsureness about whether Abbott and Costello are friends or foes is also slightly intriguing.
+However, the film’s main negative is that nothing much happens other than Louise’s repeated attempts to communicate, whimsically staring into the camera in wonderment and ultimately figuring out the alien’s messages and purpose.

-Worthy of mention is a fantastic and ominous musical score that allows the film some climactic and dark components that feel like the highlights of the film.
-It adds chilling, effective components.
-In this way, the elements raise the film a notch from complete blandness.
+Worthy of mention is a fantastic and ominous musical score that gives the film some climactic and dark elements that feel like its highlights.
+It adds chilling, practical elements, bringing the movie up a notch from complete blandness.

-In this way, Arrival saves itself from being completely lackluster, but too little too late.
-I would have preferred the film to balance the emotions, the surprises, and the thrills a bit more rather than exist mostly as a tedious, uninteresting film.
+This way, Arrival saves itself from being completely lackluster, but too little, too late.
+I would have preferred the film to balance the emotions, surprises, and thrills more rather than exist mainly as a tedious, uninteresting film.

-Overall, the outcome of Arrival is more of a retread rather than anything new or original.
+Overall, the outcome of Arrival (2016) is more of a retread than anything new or original.

-Oscar Nominations: Best Picture, Best Director-Denis Villeneuve, Best Adapted Screenplay, Best Sound Editing (won), Best Sound Mixing, Best Production Design, Best Cinematography, Best Film Editing
+Oscar Nominations: 1 win-Best Picture, Best Director-Denis Villeneuve, Best Adapted Screenplay, Best Sound Editing (won), Best Sound Mixing, Best Production Design, Best Cinematography, Best Film Editing